guretskiysemyon/EchoMessenger/README.md

 [Echo Server Side](https://github.com/guretskiysemyon/EchoServerSide.git)

-In the third part, we developed an Android application for our messenger using the JAVA programming language.
+In the third part, we developed an Android application for our messenger using the JAVA programming language, Room DB.

 The link is provided below:
 [Echo Android](https://github.com/guretskiysemyon/EchoAndroid.git)